 Example topic: “How to build a doghouse in 5 steps”.
 An article with clear explanations and attractive photos is excellent for timeless, relevant content.
 Because this much is clear: Even in 5 years people probably will still be keeping dogs.

 Allow me a little hint on my own account.
-Our Content Intelligence Tool goes one step further, because it even gives you seasonal topic recommendations.
+Our integrated content intelligence goes one step further, because it even gives you seasonal topic recommendations.

 With just a few clicks, you can discover in which months, topics such as cycling, recipes or university are particularly popular.
 And this much is certain: the results are sometimes amazing.